AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/data-driven-cs.md

 # Data-Driven testing Approach (C#/.NET)

-This article will show steps to build an Automation solution based on Keyword-Driven testing approach with `Externalized test data` and `Dynamic execution based on test data`.
+This article will show steps to build an Automation solution based on Data-Driven testing approach with `Externalized test data` and `Dynamic execution based on test data`.
 We will continue from the previous test project for application http://webengine-test.azurewebsites.net/home-insurance.

 # Prerequisite: